holidays/holidays/CONTRIBUTING.md

 We have included a few handy tasks to help you troubleshoot and test:

 * `make test` - runs the entire suite
-* `make test_region <region>` - runs the tests for just that region.
+* `REGION=<region> make test_region` - runs the tests for just that region.
 Make sure to run `make generate` after updating your YAML before running this!
 * `make console` - launches an IRB session with the 'holidays' gem loaded for quick testing